EpiAware/ComposableTuringIDModels.jl/docs/src/design.md

 example, and modifiers apply in the order given:

 ```@example design
-# Susceptible depletion, then importation added on top of the depleted
-# incidence with its rate estimated.
-The importation prior is on the
-# unconstrained scale, mapped onto a positive rate by the modifier.
 seeded = Renewal(gen_int, SusceptibleDepletion(1000.0),
     ImportedCases(Normal(0.0, 1.0)); rt = RandomWalk())
-nothing # hide
 ```

 The generation time is a slot like any other, so a modifier composes onto a